Supplying Stone For The Evolution Garden at The Natural History Museum of London

 hugely important role that Urban Nature has to play in our cities.

-Evolution Garden supported by Evolution Education Trust takes
+Evolution Garden takes

-visitors on a geological journey from the Precambrian Period about
+visitors on a geological journey from the Precambrian Period including 2.7 billion-year old rock, through the Cambrian, Ordovician, Silurian,

 Devonian and Carboniferous periods, all the way to the present with

-of these geological periods is represented by one or more rocks from
+of these geological periods is represented by one or more rocks incorporated into the garden landscape, with all but two sources from across the UK.
+Using rocks formed

-during particular moments in Earth’s history, as well as plants and
+during particular moments in Earth’s history, as well as plants, sculptures and brass inlays, the Evolution Garden tells the story of life on Earth, and CED

 project team to source and supply almost all the stone for the newly